usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 #### 5.3.1.
 Identity Verification Methods

 [Table 5-3](#63aSec5-Table3) details the verification methods necessary to achieve a given identity verification strength.
+The CSP SHALL adhere to the requirements in [Section 5.3.2](#kbv) if KBV is used to verify an identity.

 <a name="63aSec5-Table3"></a>